 The Insurance Coverage Practice focuses primarily on corporate clients seeking insurance coverage under a wide range of policies and for many different types of losses.
 We have helped companies obtain coverage under policies for commercial general liability, cybersecurity, business interruption, director and officer, professional liability, employment practices, and hurricane and other catastrophic losses.
 Our lawyers have tried massive coverage claims involving hundreds of millions of dollars, and have also favorably settled many smaller contested claims.
 We are well-versed in the complexities and the practicalities of insurance coverage disputes, and we focus on the most efficient ways of resolving claims before trial or arbitration.
 Most coverage disputes hinge on issues of law, and we are skilled at presenting the nuances of what can be complicated law in many different jurisdictions.

 - Represented manufacturer at trial for coverage of ongoing asbestos bodily injury claims, in dispute between client and multiple excess and umbrella liability insurers.
-Coverage disputes with various liability insurers were resolved before or during trial; disputes with several other insurers are ongoing.
+Coverage disputes with various liability insurers were resolved before or during trial; and all disputes resolved pending appeal.
 John Crane v.
 Admiral Insurance Co. et al, Circuit Court of Cook County.

 - Represented two private equity firms seeking insurance coverage of actions involving contested “holdback amount” payments to portfolio company sellers.
 The matters involved the issues of coverage for breach of contract claims as well as asserted “disgorgement.”
 Through confidential mediations, the Firm attained coverage for underlying breach of contract settlements.